Financial Aid Programs

 How do I get a FWS job?

-- Each year we have enough funds to fill about 25-35 FWS positions.
+- Each year we have enough funds to fill only about 25-30 FWS positions.
 Once those funds are awarded, hiring stops.

 What if there are no current job openings?